xapian/xapian-docsprint/language_specific/python/index.rst

 additions.
 Python strings and lists, etc., are converted automatically in the bindings, so generally it should just work as expected.

-The ``examples`` subdirectory contains examples showing how to use the Python bindings based on the simple examples from ``xapian-examples``:
-:ref:`simpleindex`,
-:ref:`simplesearch`,
-:ref:`simpleexpand`,
-There's also
-:ref:`simplematchdecider`,
-which shows how to define a MatchDecider in Python.

-The Python bindings come with a test suite, consisting of two test files:
-``smoketest.py`` and ``pythontest.py``.
-These are run by the "``make check``" command, or may be run manually.
-By default, they will display the names of any tests which failed, and then display a count of tests which run and which failed.
-The verbosity may be increased by setting the "``VERBOSE``" environment variable: a value of 1 will display detailed information about failures, and a value of 2 will display further information about the progress of tests.

 Exceptions
 ##########